Woodham Ferrers

-Woodham Ferrers is a village in the civil parish of Woodham Ferrers and Bicknacre in the City of Chelmsford disrict of Essex, England.
+Woodham Ferrers is a village in the civil parish of Woodham Ferrers and Bicknacre in the City of Chelmsford district of Essex, England.
 It lies 8 mi south-east of Chelmsford, between South Woodham Ferrers and Bicknacre.
 The village is often shortened to Woodham by those in the area.
 The village is also sometimes referred to as North Woodham due to its geographical relationship with South Woodham Ferrers.
 At the 2021 census the built up area as defined by the Office for National Statistics had a population of 325.